-3.3.4 Semestral Study Load
+3.3.5.
+Semestral Study Load

-The normal study load per semester shall be nine (9) to twelve (12) units of formal graduate courses.
+The regular study load per semester shall be nine (9) to twelve (12) units of graduate courses.
+Students who also serve as instructors shall take a maximum of six (6) units of graduate courses per semester.

-3.4 Course Requirements and Transfer of Credits
+3.4.
+Course Requirements and Transfer of Credits